infinitempg/Summer-Research-2018/notes-jun10.md

 ![](/SN_Images/SN2007K/SN2007K_interp.png)

 I can make this a **lot** more efficient but that would be wasting time at this point - later I will make a function to plot both right away without having to double change everything.

+I'm not totally convinced that the maximum one is a good measurement but I don't know.

 ## Looking for other SNs to use?